sihaya/wbs-creator/README.md

 The implementation consists of a Java server backend using JCR and Apache Jackrabbit as a persistence mechanism, communication is handled by AJAX calls using the JAX-WS API.
-The client is a single page web application written in a combination of HTML/CSS, JQuery and Bootstrap.
+The client is a single page web application written in a combination of HTML/CSS, JQuery, angular.js and Bootstrap.

 Currently the application is in an experimental state.